 As we keep emphasizing, unless you know where you are, you won’t know where to go next.
 So, the first thing you need to do is to identify your strengths and weaknesses when it comes to quant.
 How comfortable are you with each and every topic that will be tested in GMAT Quant, be it algebra, time and work, number theory or probability?
 (For a complete list of topics, see this post)

 Though there is no universal list, some quant topics are, in fact, easier to tackle than others because they are grounded in logic more than mathematics, and you do not always need formulae to get to an answer.
 For instance, work-time problems, permutations and combinations, probability, numbers and sets,.
 Questions on these topics can be solved just as easily by someone with a logical mind and a good grip on elementary math as someone with a strong quant background.

 Use the right techniques

 A majority of question types tested in GMAT Quant can be solved through shortcut methods, elimination techniques, back solving, and plugging in values. i.e. in many cases, you will not even have to solve the problems the conventional way.
 In fact, doing so is not advisable given that you have less than two minutes per question on the GMAT.
 If you’re preparing on your own, it will be difficult for you to pick up such techniques.
 This is where a good mentor or coaching classes (preferably both) can help.
 If you need our help with your GMAT prep, we’re always available to help.
-You can reach us on +918884544444 or email email@example.com.
+You can reach us on 9900004628 or email at email@example.com

 Ask for help